Things to do in Crete

 Even if you don’t actually stop at the beach, the coastal path that snakes along it is well worth a visit.
 The views out over the coast and towards the Island of Pseira are absolutely stunning.

 The bay is also within close proximity of the popular tourist town of Agios Nikolaos, which has a great selection of cafes, restaurants and shops to enjoy, all while looking out over the stunning view.

 Historical highlights of Crete

 Over the years, Crete has been influenced by many different groups – the Minoans, the Ancient Greeks, the Venetians and the Ottomans.
 Each one has left their own visible marks on the island and particularly on the Old Town in Chania.

 That’s what makes walking around Chania Old Town so spectacular.
 The narrow laneways are a mix of architectural styles and traditions, giving them a charming hodge podge appearance.
-They’re the perfect place to stop and sip a coffee, or perhaps to sample some of the delicious Cretan cheese produced on the island.
+They’re fully of authentic tavernas and cafes and the perfect place to stop and sip a coffee, or perhaps to sample some of the delicious Cretan cheese produced on the island.

-For ancient history buffs, one highlight is the excavated ruins in the Kastelli hill neighbourhood, which are believed to date back more than 5,000 years to when the city was known as “Kydania”.
+For ancient history buffs, another highlight is the excavated ruins in the Kastelli hill neighbourhood, which are believed to date back more than 5,000 years to when the city was known as “Kydania”.